-To start the probate action, if the decedent had a will (testate), within 30 days from date of death, the person nominated to be the executor should submit the original will, a certified copy of death certificate, and $10 filing fee to the Probate Court or either retain a Greenville probate lawyer to represent the estate.
+To start the probate action, if the decedent had a will (testate), within 30 days from date of death, the person nominated to be the executor should submit the original will, a certified copy of death certificate, and $10 filing fee to the Probate Court or either retain an Anderson County probate lawyer to represent the estate.
 A clerk will be assigned to the probate case and will work with the executor (personal representative) or the estate attorney.
 If the decedent did not have a will (intestate), you can obtain initial paperwork to be completed from the Probate Court.
 The filing fees and costs which are paid to the Probate Court are set by South Carolina law for all estates.

 The Anderson Probate Court is located at 100 South Main Street, Anderson, S. C. The mailing address is P.O.
 Box 8002 Anderson, SC 29622.

 Phone: (864) 260-4049 Fax: (864) 260-4811